MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/custom-help-toolkit-HtmlLocaleChanger.md

 [!include [banner](../includes/banner.md)]

-The custom help toolkit includes the **HtmlLocaleChanger** tool that you can use to process HTML files that are generated with the [HtmlFromRepoGenerator tool](custom-help-toolkit-HtmlFromRepoGenerator.md).
+The custom help toolkit includes the **HtmlLocaleChanger** tool that can process HTML files that are generated with the [HtmlFromRepoGenerator](custom-help-toolkit-HtmlFromRepoGenerator.md) tool.

 ## <a name="htmllocale"></a>Use the HtmlLocaleChanger tool to align locales